Cheap, Fast and Easy - Dinners Under 3 Bucks per Serving

 Brown 1 pound ground beef or ground turkey with 1 small onion chopped (optional).
 If you desire, add 1-2 cloves chopped garlic.
 Drain fat.

-Over medium heat, stir in 1 can stewed tomatoes (15 oz) and one can tomato paste.
+Over medium heat, add to the browned protein 1 can stewed tomatoes (15 oz) and one can tomato paste.
 Add garlic salt, dried or fresh oregano, and salt to taste.
 Feel free to experiment with this recipe.
-Add chopped green or black olives.
+Try adding chopped green or black olives.
 Use ground sausage instead of ground beef (or use a half and half mixture) for extra flavor.
 Try one of the Italian seasoning blends available in the spice aisle, too.

-Spoon sauce over cooked and drained noodles.
+After the sauce is done, spoon over cooked and drained noodles.
 Add parmesan and/or romano cheese, if you like.

 All you need for this basic meal is: a can of tunafish, 2 cups cooked egg noodles, a can of cream of celery soup, 1/2 cup milk, 4-6 slices American cheese and plain potato chips.
 This will serve 5-7 people.